svagi/docker-teamspeak3/README.md

 #### Initial files

 If you have some initial files, for example license key, whitelist, blacklist or even sqllite db, you can place them to [init folder](init).
-Everything from [init folder](init) will be used at build time of docker image.